jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 # Duplicate handling consultation

-Following Router's introduction of basic duplicate handling options (in June 2021) we are considering additional features:
+Following Router's introduction of basic duplicate filtering options (in June 2021) we are considering additional features:

 1. Sending duplicate notifications by email
 2. Additional duplicate filter options or a checkbox menu approach, as described below.